-An extract from the forthcoming satirical novel by Chris Middleton.
+A chapter excerpt from a forthcoming novel by Chris Middleton

-(Elvis impersonator Lol Daily has been arrested for buying illegally unhealthy goods and sent for compulsory psychotherapy.)
+The scene: Elvis impersonator Lol Daily has been arrested for buying illegally unhealthy goods and sent for compulsory psychotherapy.

 “Doktors Karlosi, Satyr, and Scream prefer to operate in the dark so you can grope your way towards the light together,” said the receptionist.
 “You’d better go in: I think your sedatives are wearing off.”
 She stuck her arm out to the left and Lol set off in that direction, feeling his way along the walls in the half light.